ndwarshuis/org-ml/README.md

 #### om-elem-match-mapcat `(pattern fun elem)`

-Apply `fun` over `elem` and return modified `elem`.
+Apply `fun` to nodes matching `pattern` in `elem`.
-`fun` takes an element/object as its only argument and returns a list of elements/objects.
-Targets within `elem` are found that match `pattern`, `fun` is applied to each target, and the resulting list is spliced in place of the original target (as opposed to [`om-elem-match-map`](#om-elem-match-map-pattern-fun-elem) which replaces the original target with a modified target).
+`fun` is a unary function that takes a node and returns a list of new nodes which will be spliced in place of the original node.

 `pattern` follows the same rules as [`om-elem-match`](#om-elem-match-pattern-elem).